NatLibFi/marc-record-merge-melindautils/README.md

 The grunt default task will run jshint, tests and coverage for the module.
 Tests can be found from test/ directory.
 Checking the tests may also be a good place to see how the module works.
 Tests are currently executed using the Melinda test instance, so to run the tests a internet connection is required.

+## License and copyright

+Copyright (c) 2015, 2017 **University Of Helsinki (The National Library Of Finland)**

+This project's source code is licensed under the terms of **GNU Affero General Public License Version 3** or any later version.